iyakushev/rust.naive/README.md

 <h1 align="center"> Naive</h1>

-<p align="center">Naive is a simple attempt to create easy to use rasterizer inside Rust.</p>
+<p align="center">Naive is a simple attempt to create an easy to use rasterizer inside Rust.</p>

 :alert:**WIP**